ThoughtWorks-SEA/developer-training/docs/backend/postgresql/sequelize-basics.md

  Option           | Default Value | Description
  :--------------  | :------------ | :---------------------
+ `modelName`      | optional      | Set name of the model.
+By default its same as Class name.
  `freezeTableName`| false         | If freezeTableName is true, sequelize use the model name to get the table name.
 Otherwise, the model name will be pluralized.
  `tableName`      | optional      | Override the name of the table directly.
 Otherwise, defaults to pluralized model name, unless `freezeTableName` is set.
  `indexes`        | optional      | Define an array of index